aCastilloNL/LaNurserie/README.md

 Need to go to work?
 Can't find a babysitter?
 Send a WhatsApp to La Nurserie!
 We have the solution for you!

-## Wireframes, Packages and Softwares used
+## Wireframes, Packages & Softwares

 - Netlify
 - Miro